WARNING: Some images may be disturbing to some viewers.

 Friday, January 26, 1968.
 That's me when I was 19 at LZ Betty, 16 miles south of the DMZ, just south of Quang Tri City, Vietnam.
 I was our team's radio operator on a Long Range Reconnaissance Patrol attached to the First Air Cavalry Division.
 The war had reached its peak and the North Vietnamese siege of the Marine combat base at Khe Sanh was underway just miles behind me.
 For once I knew I was finally in the right place at the right time.

-Early morning hours of Wednesday, January 31, 1968, and the largest battle of the Vietnam War, the Tet Offensive, has just been launched by 84,000 enemy soldiers.
-Our .50 is silhouetted as massive flashes lit the horizon 15 miles northwest---batteries of long-range 175mm cannons at Camp Carroll, firing on NVA forces attacking the Marine combat base at Khe Sanh.
-My first shots fired in combat were from this .50 against allied South Vietnamese Army (ARVN) soldiers.
+Early morning hours, Wednesday, January 31, 1968, and the largest battle of the Vietnam War, the Tet Offensive, has just been launched by 84,000 enemy soldiers.
+Our .50-caliber is silhouetted as massive flashes lit the horizon 15 miles northwest---batteries of long-range 175mm cannons at Camp Carroll, firing on NVA forces attacking the Marine combat base at Khe Sanh.
+My first shots fired in combat were from this .50-caliber against allied South Vietnamese Army (ARVN) soldiers in a hospital compound.
 For whatever reason they fired on us first, perhaps mistaking us for the enemy, or they really were the enemy dressed in ARVN uniforms.
 In either case, they lost.

 Friday, February 2, 1968.
 The battle of Tet ended as suddenly as it began and our medic, Cpl.
 Johnny Suggs, is standing in the cemetery just north of our LZ next to remnants of the 812th NVA Regiment, 324th Division, who attacked the southern fringe of Quang Tri City and us.